Validated Data Collection Tools

-- The Addiction Severity Index (ASI): The ASI is a semi-structured, one-hour interview designed to collect information about aspects of a person's life that might have contributed to his or her substance abuse.
+- The Addiction Severity Index (ASI): The ASI is a semi-structured, one-hour interview designed to collect information about aspects of a person's life that might have contributed to his or her substance misuse.
 The ASI covers seven domains: medical status, employment/support status, alcohol use, drug use, legal status, family/social status, and psychiatric status.

 - The Maudsley Addiction Profile (MAP): The MAP is a multi-dimensional tool designed to evaluate treatment outcomes.
-It consists of 60 questions covering substance abuse, physical and mental health, personal and social functioning, and health risk behaviors.
+It consists of 60 questions covering substance misuse, physical and mental health, personal and social functioning, and health risk behaviors.

 - The Opiate Treatment Index (OTI): The OTI is a structured interview assessing treatment outcomes in six domains: drug use, social functioning, criminality, HIV risk-taking behavior, health status, and psychological adjustment.